mazwat/mazwat.github.io/cybernetics-lm.md

 # 9. States & Transitions
 ## An Introduction to Cybernetics

 I will be providing full documentation for this lecture throughout the week.
 In the meantime please refer to my slide notes **[here](documents/states-slide-notes.pdf)**  if you want an overview of the lecture.
+{: .callout .callout--info}

 I have also provided links to **repos** and **TinkerCAD** examples in the lecture here: